armaan1chl/HardHat/readme.md

 # MyToken (MT) Smart Contract

 ## Overview
-This Solidity smart contract implements a basic token called "MyToken" with the symbol "MT."
-It allows token minting, balance checking, token transfers, and token burning functionalities.
+This repository contains a simple ERC-20-like token smart contract written in Solidity.
+The token is named "MyToken" and has the symbol "MT".

 ## Getting Started
 To use this contract, you will need a development environment with Solidity compiler support, such as [Hardhat](https://hardhat.org/).
 Follow these steps to get started: